Operation Badr (1985): The battle

-Thus the Iranians were eventually driven out of their positions, and the highway retaken by the Iraqis.
-Operation Badr resulted in 8,000 casualties for Iraq and 30,000 casualties for Iran and the Iraqi counterattacks were able to force the Iranians back to their previous lines.
+Thus the Iranians were eventually driven out of their positions, and the highway was retaken by the Iraqis.

 Aftermath

-In response to Operation Badr, Saddam opened the second "War of the Cities" during March that year, hitting cities as far as Isfahan, Tabriz, Shiraz, and even Tehran.
-Iran responded in kind with attacks of her own against Iraq, mostly by launching shells and medium range missiles at the port city of Basra.
+In response to Operation Badr, Saddam opened the second "War of the Cities" during March of that year, hitting cities as far as Isfahan, Tabriz, Shiraz, and even Tehran.
+Iran responded in kind with attacks of their own against Iraq, mostly by launching shells and medium range missiles at the port city of Basra.

-While Iran had not succeeded due to the shortages of Iranian armor and air power, it convinced the Iranian leadership that their tactics were still good, as they had managed to get so far into Iraq.
+While this was not successful due to shortages in Iranian armor and air power, it convinced the Iranian leadership that their tactics were still good, as they had managed to get so far into Iraq.
 The Iraqis were also convinced their tactics were sound as well.
-Iran's weakness would remain lack of heavy equipment, and they would suffer during Iraqi counterattacks with heavy weapons.
+Due to Iran's lack of heavy weaponry, they would suffer during Iraqi counterattacks with heavy weapons.

 With experiences gained during this battle and the earlier Battle of the Marshes, Iran launched the successful Operation Dawn 8, capturing the Faw Peninsula.